kevinolega/callcentertrainingtips/6wel/Writing Progress/writing-progress-15.md

 People tend to overestimate what they can do in a day and underestimate what they can accomplish if they were only consistent for longer than a year.

+<a href="https://callcentertrainingtips.com/wphend/" class="button focus">I WILL WRITE FOR 15 MINUTES DAILY</a>

+<a href="https://callcentertrainingtips.com/wph/" class="button focus">I WILL SPEND MORE TIME WRITING</a>